ultimate271/notes/dastoyevsky/brothers01.02.md

 Pavlovitch’s firstborn, and must confine myself now to the most essential facts about him, without which I could not begin my story.

+### Mitya grows up, comes of age, and sucks his father dry of his assets
 In the first place, this Mitya, or rather Dmitri Fyodorovitch, was the only one of Fyodor Pavlovitch’s three sons who grew up in the belief that he had property, and that he would be independent on coming of age.
 He